IT and Technology Policies for Working from Home

 For example, IT will need to set up a VPN so sales can access their data in your CRM or line-of-business application.
 You might also need to evaluate new tools if your current ones aren’t suitable with things like video conferencing, time tracking, project management tools, etc.

-You’ll need buy-in from everyone from managers to interns, so make sure you get everyone’s input and remember the policy will need to be adapted and updated for each team from sales to operations to account management.
-You’ll want to consider how to measure the success for each team that works remote.
+You’ll need buy-in from everyone from managers to interns, so make sure you get everyone’s input.
+Policies will need to be adapted and updated for each team from sales to operations to account management.
+You’ll also want to consider how to measure the success for each team that works remote.

 Be sure to manage tasks, track activity and be clear about deadlines and goals as you craft your work from home policies.
 Your work from home policies should include daily stand-ups for certain teams, meetings with peers to interact, and times to touch base with managers.
 Communication is key.